Canada-South Sudan relations

 Bilateral relations

-Canada established diplomatic relations with the Republic of South Sudan following the country’s independence on July 9, 2011.
-Canada opened a bilateral office in 2011, and announced the establishment of a diplomatic mission in Juba in September 2014, appointing its first resident Ambassador in January 2015.
+Canada established diplomatic relations with the Republic of South Sudan following the country’s independence on July 9, 2011, and opened a bilateral office the same year.
+In September 2014, Canada announced the establishment of a diplomatic mission in Juba, appointing its first resident Ambassador in January 2015.
 South Sudan is represented in Canada by its Embassy based in Washington, D.C.

 Canada supports regional and international mediation efforts towards a peaceful and sustainable resolution of conflict in South Sudan.
 Canadian government representatives have worked to support peace and development, including through early recovery programming, peacekeeping and peace building, and diplomatic efforts to lay the foundation for sustainable development.
 In addition, Canada provides humanitarian assistance to address the immediate needs of conflict-affected people.